-Morzine is a thriving Alpine village set deep in the Chablais mountain range between Lake Geneva and Mont Blanc, by the France-Switzerland border.
-It has grown over the years to become a charming ski resort in winter and a popular biking destination in summer.
+Morzine is a thriving Alpine village set deep in the Chablais mountain range, between Lake Geneva and Mont Blanc, by the France-Switzerland border.
+It has grown over the years to become a charming ski resort in winter, and a popular biking, hiking and alpine climbing destination in summer.

-Morzine is just over an hour's drive from Geneva Airport and is located the middle of one of the biggest ski areas in the world - the Portes du Soleil ski domain.
-Morzine's ski area is filled with cruisy, tree-lined blue and red runs, and it's also linked directly to the ski resorts of Avoriaz and Les Gets.
+Morzine is just over an hour's drive from Geneva Airport and is located the middle of one of the biggest ski areas in the world, the Portes du Soleil.
+The resort is filled with cruisy, tree-lined blue and red runs, and it's also linked directly to the ski resorts of Avoriaz and Les Gets.

 Latest news, reviews & events in Morzine

 Find out all about what is happening in the Morzine area, and how to make the most of your time here.
 The latest news, reviews of fun activities, current events and the trendiest restaurants, as well as interviews with leading locals, insider's guides and our top choices for things to do, see and experience in the region.
 Plus, during the winter season, our famous snow reports and dump alerts all in the same place.

 Morzine hosts a wide range of events throughout the year.
 The biggest winter festival is the Rock des Pistes week in March, where live bands play up on the pistes, with many other concerts being held in resort during the evenings.
 Highlights in summer include Crankworx and the Pass'portes du Soleil (two large mountain biking events), and the Spartan obstacle course race.

 - Blue skies and sunshine return to Morzine

 - Winter has well and truly returned to Morzine

 - More snow on the forecast for Morzine

 - Registration for Pass'Portes du Soleil MTB 2019